aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/_index.md

 ﻿---
-title: Protect or Encrypt a Document – Aspose.Words for С++
+title: Protect or Encrypt a Document in C++
 articleTitle: Protect or Encrypt a Document
 linktitle: Protect or Encrypt a Document
 description: "Aspose.Words for C++ provides Read-Only, Encrypt a Documen, Restrict Editing, and Digital Signatures for document protection.
 Aspose.Words supports most Word protection options."